thechicagoreporter/doj_tracker/README.md

 URL to the S3 bucket where static assets will be published, beginning with `http://`.

+### SHARE\_URL

+URL to use for social sharing widgets.
+This is neccessary because when baking the static site, we can't get the page URL from `window.location`.

 ### TOKEN\_PATH

 Path where Google Drive API OAuth token will be stored.
 Defaults to `${HOME}/.credentials/doj_tracker.json`.